mit-quest/mgh-liver-segmentation/README.md

 `liver_segmentation` segments images of liver biopsies preserved in formalin to identify areas of fat and calculate the fat estimate.

+## Install conda

+Before you run the script, you will need to have `conda` installed.
+The instructions to install `conda` for your operating system are at this website: [https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation).

 ## Usage

 To run the script, open the command line.
 Navigate to the directory with both the bash script and Python script.
 Then, run the following line in the command line.